If You're Worried About Low T, Read This Before Pouring That Next Drink

 Few rituals in life are as simple and satisfying as cracking open a cold one at the end of a long day.
 But if you’re trying to keep your testosterone levels at their peak, make sure not to overindulge.
 Because while alcohol isn’t a total testosterone killer, too much of it can quickly make it one.
 How does alcohol lower testosterone?
 It all has to do with your hormones, says urologist Joshua Calvert, M.D.
 And if your goal is to try and increase your testosterone levels, drinking too much can throw a wrench in your plans.

 The short answer: Yes.
-Over-imbibe regularly and your testosterone will be impacted.
+Frequent alcohol intake can impact your testosterone levels.

 Alcohol interferes with three components of the reproductive system which play a role in testosterone production: the testes, the anterior pituitary gland, and the hypothalamus.

 In science-speak, the process works like this: The hypothalamus (a part of the brain that controls your hormones) releases gonadotropin-releasing hormone (GnRH), which signals the anterior pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH)—two hormones that tell your testes to produce testosterone and sperm.